 Couples going through a divorce must decide how to divide their property and debts—or ask a court to do it for them.
-Under California's community property laws, assets and debts spouses acquire during marriage belong equally to both of them, and they must divide them equally in divorce.
-Some couples are able to agree on how to divide all their property and debts.
+Under California's community property laws, assets and debts spouses acquire during marriage belong equally to both of them, and they must divide them equally in a divorce.
+(Cal.
+Fam.
+Code § 2581) Some couples are able to agree on how to divide all their property and debts, like deciding who gets the house in a divorce.
 Couples who can't manage this will end up going to court to ask for a decision from an arbitrator or a judge.

-California law also provides that property spouses acquire before divorce but after the date of separation is separate property.
+California law also provides that property spouses acquire before a divorce, but after the date of separation, is separate property.
+(Cal.
+Fam.
+Code § 2622.)
 The date of separation is not necessarily the date one spouse moves out of the marital home.
-Instead, it is the date that one spouse decides to end the marriage, and it requires some act of physical separation combined with other actions clearly demonstrating that the spouse has decided to end the marriage.
+Instead, it's the date that one spouse decides to end the marriage, and it requires some act of physical separation combined with other actions clearly demonstrating that the spouse has decided to end the marriage.

-The date of separation can become a big issue if just before the divorce one spouse either earned an unusual amount of money—got a large bonus at work or won the lottery, for example—or spent a significant amount of money.
+The date of separation can become a big issue if, just before the divorce, one spouse either earned an unusual amount of money—got a large bonus at work or won the lottery, for example—or spent a significant amount of money.
 If the couple can't agree on a date, a court will decide after considering all of the evidence.
-Courts usually lean toward later rather than earlier dates when evidence conflicts, so that more property is included as community property, rather than less.

 A couple can agree either before or during marriage to change an asset that was originally separate property into community property, or vice versa.
 Such agreements must be in writing and must clearly state the intentions of the parties; simply changing the title of the property is not enough.